microbial-pangenomes-lab/microGWAS/docs/source/rules.rst

 * ``lineage_st``: will generate a tab-separated file with the predicted sequence types (STs).
 * ``find_amr_vag``: will generate a summary file with the predicted antimicrobial resistance genes identified into functionally relevant groups, and a summary file with the predicted virulence associated genes.
 * ``pangenome``: will find the orthologous gene clusters across all samples and the chosen references using panaroo.
-* ``annotate_pangenome``: will generate functional annotations for the pangenome using eggnog-mapper, including COG categories, GO terms, and KEGG pathway mappings.
+* ``annotate_pangenome``: will generate functional annotations for the **whole** pangenome using eggnog-mapper, including COG categories, GO terms, and KEGG pathway mappings.
+This is the only rule that runs ``emapper.py``: every downstream annotation rule (``annotate_summary``, the rare/gpa/panfeed/whole-genome summaries and the enrichment reference) reuses this single annotation table instead of re-running eggnog-mapper, by extracting the relevant subtable with ``workflow/scripts/subset_annotations.py``.
 * ``tree``: will generate a phylogenetic tree from the core genome alignment output from panaroo.
 * ``combine_heritability``: will generate a file with the comined heritabilities: built from the lineages of each strain and by using a kinship matrix built from the unitigs presence and absence matrix.
 * ``pyseer``: will test for associations of each unitig and the phenotype, as well as gene presence/absence patterns and lineage effects.